PV-Soft/Battery-Simulation/README.md

 ## Introduction

 On sunny days your PV system usually gives the excess energy that you cannot use at home to the grid, while you have to draw energy from the grid on cloudy days (and at night).
 Your own consumption can be increased by adding a battery to your PV system.
-The size of the battery (and inverter) heavily depends on the setup of you PV system and especially on your personal power consumption profile.
+The size of the battery (and inverter) heavily depends on the setup of your PV system and especially on your personal power consumption profile.

 Modern energy meters provide all the information needed to simulate different batteries and inverters for your personal needs.
 This software uses this data to find out which combination best fits your needs and assists you in your buying decision.